Blackpool Pleasure Beach's Big Dipper rollercoaster turns 100

 One of the oldest wooden rollercoasters in the world, it opened on 23 August 1923.

-Andy Hygate, Head of Operations at Blackpool Pleasure Beach, described the Grade II listed structure as "very special".
+Andy Hygate, head of operations at Blackpool Pleasure Beach, described the Grade II listed structure as "very special".

-"Amusement parks change and adapt but you hold on to those things that are magical and special," he said.
-"It's the history that's attached to it."
+"Amusement parks change and adapt but you hold on to those things that are magical," he said, adding: "It's the history that's attached to it."

+He said a "wooden rollercoaster is very different ride to a steel coaster".

-Managing director Amanda Thompson added: "You hear the chain pulling you up, you hear everything cranking and the wood slightly talking to you."
+Managing director Amanda Thompson said riding the rollercoaster was a sensory experience.

+"You hear the chain pulling you up, you hear everything cranking and the wood slightly talking to you."

-Paul Heany, of the Roller Coaster Club of Great Britain, agreed the Big Dipper was "full of character - it's got a life of its own".
+Paul Heany, of the Roller Coaster Club of Great Britain, said the Big Dipper was "full of character".

 The Big Dipper is the second oldest rollercoaster still in use in Great Britain.

-"When it [The Big Dipper] was first built there was nothing like it," Mr Heany said.
-"Margate's Scenic Railway was the first, but that was more sedate".
+"When [The Big Dipper] was first built there was nothing like it," he said.

 Blackpool first established itself as an entertainment destination after Londoner William George Bean set up Hotchkiss Bicycle Railroad on the sand dunes at South Shore in 1896.

-Inspired by his time in New York's Coney Island, Mr Bean started to build his tourism empire.
+Inspired by his time in New York's Coney Island, Mr Bean started to build his tourism empire and by 1923, Blackpool Pleasure Beach was an established amusement park.

-After the Big Dipper was expanded in 1934, Hollywood movie star Marlene Dietrich went for a ride.
+After the Big Dipper was expanded in 1934, Hollywood star Marlene Dietrich went for a ride.

-The German-born actress and singer later wrote to the amusement park to ask staff to search for it.
+The German-born actress and singer lost a pearl and gold earring in the process and later wrote to the amusement park to ask staff to search for the items.

 The earring was thought lost forever until 70 years later when it was found by workmen dredging a lake as part of construction work for a new ride.

-"We have compared it to pictures taken at the time of her visit and it certainly looks like one of hers," said a Pleasure Beach spokeswoman.
+"We have compared it to pictures taken at the time of her visit and it certainly looks like one of hers," a Pleasure Beach representative said.

-Twenty years ago, 32 thrill-seekers - with an average age of 75 - rode on the Big Dipper to break the world record for the oldest rollercoaster riders.
+In 2003, 32 thrill-seekers with an average age of 75 rode on the Big Dipper to break the world record for the oldest rollercoaster riders.

-Marking National Grandparents Day, the pensioners - most of whom lived in Blackpool - had a combined age of 2,408.
+Taking to the ride to mark National Grandparents Day, the riders, most of whom lived in Blackpool, had a combined age of 2,408.

 The Big Dipper